 Used with permission from Global Gates.

-Pray for the Somalis in the USA to be open to hearing the Gospel.
+Pray for openness of Somalis to hearing the Gospel.

 Pray for the Holy Spirit to begin working on the hearts of Somalis to recognize that intimacy with God comes only through a relationship with Christ.

-Pray for gospel laborers to enter into the harvest field of Somalis who are living in the USA.
+Pray for gospel laborers to enter into the harvest field of Somalis who are living among them.